HailToTheSnail/Pokemon-Campaign-Notes/content/Pokémon World/Indalo Region/Indalo Region.md

 tags:
 ---
 ![[Indalo Region.png]]
-This is the Indalo Region
+The Indalo region is a relatively new region associated with the [[Pokémon League]], and by extension, the [[Pokémon World]].

 ## History:
+The players have yet to uncover any information on the history of the Indalo Region.

 ## Geography:

 ### Climate -

 ### Demographics -